Elemanor/astro/src/content/services/window-well-diy-installation.md

       - Regular maintenance documented
       - Insurance notification
       - Code compliance critical
-  - title: "Final Installation Tips"
+  - title: Final Installation Tips
-    content: |
+    content: >
       ### Ensuring Success

       **Planning Phase**

       - Measure three times

       - Get proper permits

       - Order materials early

       - Schedule utilities locate

       - Plan drainage carefully

       **Installation Phase**

       - Follow sequence exactly

       - Test drainage before backfill

       - Document with photos

       - Don't skip steps

       - Quality over speed

       **Critical Success Factors**

       - Drainage is everything

       - Size for future needs

       - Waterproofing essential

       - Proper attachment critical

       - Code compliance mandatory

       **Remember:**

       - Water always wins

       - Drainage prevents problems

       - Safety comes first

       - Codes exist for reasons

       - Do it right once

       **Your window well is only as good as its drainage.
 Focus on water management and everything else falls into place.**
 faq:
-  - question: "What size window well do I need for my basement window?"
+  - question: What size window well do I need for my basement window?
+    answer: >-
-    answer: "Minimum width is window width plus 150mm (6 inches) on each side.
+      Minimum width is window width plus 150mm (6 inches) on each side.
       Projection from wall should be 400-600mm (16-24 inches) for standard wells, or 760mm (30 inches) minimum for egress wells.
-Depth should extend 100-150mm below the window sill."
+Depth should extend 100-150mm below the window sill.
-  - question: "Do I need a permit to install a window well?"
+  - question: Do I need a permit to install a window well?
+    answer: >-
-    answer: "Usually yes, especially for egress window wells or if you're connecting to drainage systems.
+      Usually yes, especially for egress window wells or if you're connecting to drainage systems.
 Check with your local building department.
-Even if not required, following code requirements protects you legally and ensures safety."
+Even if not required, following code requirements protects you legally and ensures safety.
-  - question: "How deep should I dig for proper window well drainage?"
+  - question: How deep should I dig for proper window well drainage?
+    answer: >-
-    answer: "Excavate 300mm (12 inches) below window sill level, plus another 450mm (18 inches) for drainage gravel - total depth typically 750mm (30 inches) minimum.
-This provides adequate drainage capacity and prevents water from reaching the window."
+      Excavate 300mm (12 inches) below window sill level, plus another 450mm (18
+      inches) for drainage gravel - total depth typically 750mm (30 inches) minimum.
+This provides adequate drainage capacity and prevents water from reaching the window.
-  - question: "Can I install a window well without connecting to drainage?"
+  - question: Can I install a window well without connecting to drainage?
+    answer: >-
-    answer: "No. Ontario Building Code requires positive drainage for all window wells.
+      No. Ontario Building Code requires positive drainage for all window wells.
       Options include connecting to weeping tile, running to a sump pump, or installing a French drain system.
-Wells without drainage will flood."
+Wells without drainage will flood.
-  - question: "When is a ladder required in a window well?"
+  - question: When is a ladder required in a window well?
+    answer: >-
-    answer: "Ladders are mandatory when well depth exceeds 900mm (36 inches) and for all egress window wells regardless of depth.
-The ladder must be permanent, with rungs maximum 300mm (12 inches) apart."
+      Ladders are mandatory when well depth exceeds 900mm (36 inches) and for all egress window wells regardless of depth.
+The ladder must be permanent, with rungs maximum 300mm (12 inches) apart.
-  - question: "What type of gravel should I use in the window well?"
+  - question: What type of gravel should I use in the window well?
+    answer: >-
-    answer: "Use clear 3/4 inch (19mm) drainage stone only.
+      Use clear 3/4 inch (19mm) drainage stone only.
 Never use crusher run or any material with fines that can clog drainage.
-You need 450mm (18 inches) of clear stone in the bottom for proper drainage."
+You need 450mm (18 inches) of clear stone in the bottom for proper drainage.
-  - question: "How do I prevent my window well from filling with water?"
+  - question: How do I prevent my window well from filling with water?
+    answer: >-
-    answer: "Ensure positive drainage to weeping tile or sump, use only clear drainage stone, install filter fabric to prevent clogging, grade soil away from well, maintain 2% slope minimum, and keep drains clear of debris."
+      Ensure positive drainage to weeping tile or sump, use only clear drainage stone, install filter fabric to prevent clogging, grade soil away from well, maintain 2% slope minimum, and keep drains clear of debris.
-  - question: "What's the best material for window wells?"
+  - question: What's the best material for window wells?
+    answer: >-
-    answer: "Galvanized steel wells are most common and durable.
+      Galvanized steel wells are most common and durable.
 Composite materials resist rust but cost more.
 Avoid corrugated steel for permanent installation.
-Choose based on your budget and aesthetic preferences."
+Choose based on your budget and aesthetic preferences.
-  - question: "How much weight must a window well cover support?"
+  - question: How much weight must a window well cover support?
+    answer: >-
-    answer: "Building code requires covers to support minimum 1.9 kPa (40 pounds per square foot).
+      Building code requires covers to support minimum 1.9 kPa (40 pounds per square foot).
 For reference, this handles typical snow loads and prevents falls.
-Covers must also open easily from inside without tools."
+Covers must also open easily from inside without tools.
-  - question: "Can I install a window well against my property line?"
+  - question: Can I install a window well against my property line?
+    answer: >-
-    answer: "Check local bylaws for setback requirements.
+      Check local bylaws for setback requirements.
 Most municipalities require window wells to be set back from property lines.
-Even if allowed, consider neighbor relations and future maintenance access needs."
+Even if allowed, consider neighbor relations and future maintenance access needs.
 schema:
-  type: "Service"
+  type: Service
-  name: "Window Well Installation Guide"
+  name: Window Well Installation Guide
   provider:
-    type: "Organization"
+    type: Organization
-    name: "DrySpace Waterproofing"
+    name: DrySpace Waterproofing
   areaServed:
-    - "Toronto"
+    - Toronto
-    - "North York"
+    - North York
-    - "Scarborough"
+    - Scarborough
-    - "Etobicoke"
+    - Etobicoke
-    - "East York"
+    - East York
-    - "York"
+    - York
-    - "Mississauga"
+    - Mississauga
-    - "Brampton"
+    - Brampton
-    - "Vaughan"
+    - Vaughan
-    - "Richmond Hill"
+    - Richmond Hill
-    - "Markham"
+    - Markham
   serviceType:
-    - "Window Well Installation"
+    - Window Well Installation
-    - "DIY Installation Guide"
+    - DIY Installation Guide
-    - "Basement Windows"
+    - Basement Windows
-    - "Egress Solutions"
+    - Egress Solutions
-    - "Safety Compliance"
+    - Safety Compliance
   offers:
+    - Installation Instructions
+    - Code Requirements
-    - "Installation Instructions"
+    - Safety Guidelines
-    - "Code Requirements"
+    - Professional Service
-    - "Safety Guidelines"
+    - Expert Consultation
+starting_price: '$1,999'
+price_range: '$1,999 - $12,999'
+benefits:
+  - title: Expert Diagnosis
+    description: Thorough assessment identifies all issues and the best solutions
+  - title: Quality Materials
+    description: Premium products from trusted manufacturers ensure lasting results
+  - title: Clean Worksite
+    description: We protect your property and leave it cleaner than we found it
+  - title: Lifetime Transferable Warranty
+    description: >-
+      Our comprehensive warranty protects your investment and transfers to new homeowners
+  - title: Licensed & Insured Professionals
+    description: >-
+      Fully certified technicians with $2M liability insurance for your peace of mind
+  - title: 24/7 Emergency Service
+    description: Round-the-clock support when water damage can't wait
+process_steps:
+  - title: Free Inspection
+    description: Comprehensive assessment of your specific needs
+    icon: search
+  - title: Custom Solution
+    description: Tailored approach designed for your property
+    icon: lightbulb
+  - title: Professional Installation
+    description: Expert implementation with attention to detail
+    icon: wrench
+  - title: Quality Assurance
+    description: Thorough testing and lifetime warranty protection
+    icon: shield
+hero:
+  features:
-    - "Professional Service"
+    - Free Consultation
+    - Licensed & Insured
-    - "Expert Consultation"
+    - Warranty Protection
 ---

 # Window Well DIY Installation Guide